ten-protocol/go-ten/design/fast_finality.md

 ## Future work

-* Allowing nodes to challenge the sequencer's rollups (e.g. if the light batches are missing transactions, or if a certain light batch is not included in the rollup)
+* Allowing nodes to challenge the sequencer (e.g. if the light batches are missing transactions, if a certain light batch is not included in the rollup, or if light batches and/or rollups are not produced at the correct frequency)
 * Creation of an inbox to allow transactions to be "forced through" if the sequencer is excluding them (the rough idea is that there will be an inbox for transactions in the management contract, and validators will reject light batches that do not contain any (valid) transactions that have sat in the inbox for a certain amount of time)